Timeline

 Early on in our project, we realized that the user journey actually starts before the portal.
 Whether online or in person, many steps, procedures, and webpages outside of the online portal screens that need to be taken into consideration.

-We arranged 2 onsite visits, 3 user interviews, and 9 staff interviews to obtain first hand information and learn about the total experience of applying and renewing home improvement licenses from start to finish.
+We arranged 2 onsite visits, 3 user interviews, and 9 stakeholder interviews to obtain first hand information and learn about the total experience of applying and renewing home improvement licenses from start to finish.

 Instead of regular user journeys, we decided to use Service Blueprints to discern the parallels of user actions and business processes.